Stock market today: Wall Street is closing its latest winning month with a quiet finish

 In the meantime, the hope is that solid economy will fuel growth in profits for U.S. companies, even if it means a delay to rate cuts.

-Chemours tumbled 38% after it put its chief executive and chief financial officers on administrative leave, while the audit committee of its board conducts a review.
+Chemours tumbled 33.8% after it put three top executives, including its CEO, on administrative leave while the audit committee of its board conducts a review.
 The company said it needs more time to complete its year-end reporting process, and it delayed the release of its quarterly results, which was earlier planned for Wednesday.

 The two-year yield, which more closely tracks expectations for the Fed, dipped to 4.61% from 4.65%.
 It had been near 4.70% shortly before the morning’s release of the inflation data.